aws-samples/aws-migops-guidance/User Guide/tasks.md

 1. Choose the **Tasks** tab\.

+**To reorder a task or change its status**

+You can change the order in which you want to perform a task relative to other tasks in the same module\.
+The status of a task can be one of the following: **Planned**, **In progress**, **Completed**, or **Out of scope**\.

+1. Open the AWS MigOps console at [https://prod.us-east-2.console.migops.migration-services.aws.dev/](https://prod.us-east-2.console.migops.migration-services.aws.dev/)\.

+1. Choose **Go to MigOps Dashboard**\.

+1. In the left navigation pane, choose **Migration journeys**\.

+1. In the list of migration journeys, choose the name of the journey that contains the task\.

+1. Choose the **Tasks** tab\.

+1. Drag the task that you want to move and drop it at a different position relative to other tasks in the same status column or in a different column if you want to change its status\.
+Every time you move a task, AWS MigOps automatically saves that change\.

 **To edit the details of a task**

 The details of a task include its title, status, due date, estimated effort, effort spent, and assignee\.
 Only members of the task's journey appear in the list of assignees\.
 For information about membership, see [Individuals and teams](individuals-and-teams.md)\.